Skip to Main Content

 Where the City Queues at Dawn

-Roma Sur on a Friday morning operates at a different register than the neighbourhood's weeknight restaurant scene.
+El Hidalguense is a taqueria in Roma Sur, Mexico City, known for Hidalgo-style barbacoa and a casual, recommended walk-in format.
 The mezcal bars and modern Mexican dining rooms are shuttered; the street belongs to a different city.
 On Campeche 155, the rhythm is earlier and more purposeful: steam rises, the smell of long-cooked meat fills the block, and by the time most visitors have considered breakfast, El Hidalguense already has a line.
 This is how the serious end of Mexico City barbacoa works.
 The venue does not announce itself with signage designed for tourists; it announces itself through the queue and the smell.

-That queue is, in itself, a form of critical consensus.
-Across nearly 6,000 Google reviews, El Hidalguense holds a 4.4 rating, a figure that reflects not occasional novelty visits but sustained, repeat engagement from a cross-section of the city.
+Across more than 6,000 Google reviews, El Hidalguense holds a 4.4 rating, reflecting sustained repeat visits from local diners and visitors alike.
 Numbers at that volume are hard to game and hard to maintain; they indicate a kitchen that performs consistently across a menu that does not change to chase trends.

 Three Years Inside the OAD Rankings